 Nothing beats the convenience of ground coffee and I'll admit that I buy a few bags of ground coffee every so often.
 However, once coffee beans are ground, they lose their flavor so it's best to grind whole beans at the grocery store or to do it yourself at home right before brewing coffee.

 I love my basic blade coffee grinder- it gets the job done and is affordable, but some people prefer a burr grinder.
 A burr grinder is on the pricey side, but the consistency and grind size will give you a better result when it comes to flavor.
 Either of these can be found on Amazon or in the kitchen section of many stores.

 Sure tap water is easily accessible and free, but who wants to drink a cup of coffee with an acidic or chlorine aftertaste?
 Tap water can really affect your coffee flavor and maybe even how your day goes (I'm talking from experience here!).
 Invest in a water filter or bottled water to fill your coffee maker and be sure to avoid using distilled water.

 5. Use the Right Coffee to Water Ratio

 It can be a struggle to find the right coffee to water ratio, but it all matters on your taste preference.
-I like coffee with string, bold flavor so I know to add in an extra tablespoon or two when I'm making my coffee.
-A good measurement to follow is one to two tablespoons of ground coffee per cup.
-You can always adjust this to suit your taste.
+I like coffee with strong, bold flavor so I know to add in an extra tablespoon or two when I'm making my coffee.
+A good measurement to follow is 1-2 tablespoons of ground coffee for every cup/8 ounces of water.